 owe nothing on your US tax returns.
 There is not penalty for filing late if no

 taxes are due.
 The penalties arise with respect to late filing certain

 other reporting forms for foreign financial accounts, foreign corporation

 ownership, etc. We can explain your exposure and help you move forward

 Let us help you with your US tax returns, US tax planning

 and other US tax and legal concerns.
 Download our

 consultation by phone, skype or email

-I look forward to solving your tax concerns.
+I look forward to resolving your USA tax concerns.
 Thanks

 Kauffman Nelson LLP, Certified Public